 Q: I am using AWS Step Functions to orchestrate my file-processing steps.
 How do AWS Transfer Family managed workflows differ from my current AWS Step Functions set up?

 A: AWS Step Functions is a serverless orchestration service that lets you combine AWS Lambda with other services to define the execution of business application in simple steps.
 To perform file-processing steps using AWS Step Functions, you use AWS Lambda functions with Amazon S3’s event triggers to assemble your own workflows.
-Managed workflows provide a framework to easily orchestrate a linear sequence of processing and differentiates from existing solutions in the following ways: 1) Only full file uploads trigger workflows to be executed, 2) workflows can be triggered automatically for S3 as well as EFS (which doesn’t offer post upload events), and 3) customers can get end to end visibility into their file transfers and processing in CloudWatch logs.
+Managed workflows provide a framework to easily orchestrate a linear sequence of processing and differentiates from existing solutions in the following ways: 1) You can granularly define workflows to be executed only on full file uploads, as well as workflows to be executed only on partial file uploads, 2) workflows can be triggered automatically for S3 as well as EFS (which doesn’t offer post upload events), and 3) customers can get end to end visibility into their file transfers and processing in CloudWatch logs.